VelinGeorgiev/Angular2-Typescript-IndexedDb-Service/README.md

 	- This is just an example how you can create your own service and start working with IndexedDB.

 2. Installation
 	- Just copy paste the Service code into your project and inject it when needed.
-There is also an example inclided in the repository ...
+There is also an example inclided in the repository.
+You can run the example by following the below steps.
+	- Install the latest nodejs version.
 	- Clone the git repository
 	- Open the command window
 	- Navigate to the `example` folder